The Recovery Curriculum (Teaching & Learning)

 We are hoping that by the end of Term 1, we are able to review the effect these approaches and adjustments to our curriculum have had on pupil-wellbeing and academic progress through the ongoing use of a range of assessment methods.

-Below is our long term plans for our Curriculum.
-Each year group also has medium term for each experience, which contains more details on what is planned for teaching and learning.
+Below are our long term plans for our Curriculum, alongside this each year group also has medium term plans for each experience, which contains more details on what is planned for teaching and learning.